Subscribers

 In the TOPICS tab, you link the subscriber to the topics they will receive events from.
 Registered topics are displayed using handlers.

-You can search for specific handlers using the Keywords field, which searches for terms used in the handler’s name or description.
+• You can search for specific handlers using the Keywords field, which searches for terms used in the handler’s name or description.
 In addition, you can reorder the list by name or creation date using the Order by field.

 To link topics to your subscriber, follow these steps:

-When choosing a handler, click on the
+1. When choosing a handler, click on the icon view topics icon in the View Topics column;

-icon and also enable the context for the subscriber.
+2. On the screen that opens, click on the icon expand icon and also enable the context for the subscriber.

-In the Subscriber URL field, enter the URL that will receive the events;
+3. In the Subscriber URL field, enter the URL that will receive the events;

-In the Status Code field, enter the success status code that should be returned.
-This field only allows codes from the 200 family.
-The Events Hub will make a request to validate the URL by waiting for the code entered.
+4. In the Status Code field, enter the success status code that should be returned.
+This field only accepts codes from 200 to 299.
+You can enter 2xx to cover the whole family.

-If the URL is not validated, the subscriber will be registered but will not receive events. |
+If the URL is not validated, the subscriber will be registered but will not receive events.

 The STATUS column indicates whether the URL has been validated successfully or not.
 The green icon represents success.
 The gray icon means that the URL was registered, but validation failed.